For being a marathon enthusiast, the question of the best running shoes for a runner is one that I have been vague on. Why?

-Also, check out this Jogging 101 website for more informative and helpful tips for finding the best jogging shoes for your foot strike.
+For more informative and helpful tips for finding the best jogging shoes for your foot strike.

 Chen, Chia-Hsiang, Kuan-Hua Tu, Chiang Liu, and Tzyy-Yuang Shiang.
 "Effects of Forefoot Bending Elasticity of Running Shoes on Gait and Running Performance."
 Human Movement Science 38 (2014): 163-72.
 Web.

 D. Casey Kerrigan, Jason R. Franz, Geoffrey S. Keenan, Jay Dicharry, Ugo Della Croce, Robert P. Wilder.
 The Effect of Running Shoes on Lower Extremity Joint Torques.
 PM&R, 2009; 1 (12): 1058 DOI